-Based on my review of the complaint file, and conditioned upon a final decision by the Army Director of EEO or designee, I have accepted claim(s) [from the list above, e.g. (a) and (b)] for investigation.
+Based on my review of the complaint file, and conditioned upon a final decision by the Army Director of EEO or designee, I have accepted claim(s) [list from above], e.g. (a) and (b) for investigation.

-(INSERT FOLLOWING IF PARTIAL DISMISSAL OF COMPLAINT IS APPROPRIATE.
-PROVIDE A THOROUGH RATIONALE AND ATTACH APPLICABLE SUPPORTING DOCUMENTS.)
+[INSERT FOLLOWING IF PARTIAL DISMISSAL OF COMPLAINT IS APPROPRIATE.
+PROVIDE A THOROUGH RATIONALE AND ATTACH APPLICABLE SUPPORTING DOCUMENTS.]